Big-Life-Lab/PHES-ODM/site/analyte.md

 - _Description_ (descriptionEN, descriptionFR): Optional.
 Add a sentence or two to describe the analyze, if the common name is not sufficient.

-- _Domain_ (domainID) - domains of environmental testing.
-To be defined but provisionally include: biologic (i.e. Covid-19, chemical (i.e. nitrogen), physical measure (temperature).

-- _Specimen_ (specimenID) - the type of analyze sample.
+- _Specimen_ (specimenID) - the type of analyze sple.
 The current two specimen types are a wastewater sample and site sample.
 Other future samples include surface and air testing.

 There are three optional attributes to describe group or describe an analyte: analyte group, class and part.

+- _Domain_ (domainID) - domains of environmental testing.
+To be defined but provisionally include: biologic (i.e. Covid-19, chemical (i.e. nitrogen), physical measure (temperature).

 - _Analyte group_ (AnalyteGroupID) - one or more analyses can be grouped together.
 For example, Covid-19 is an analyteGroup and within this group there are analyte cases including RNA alleles (N1, N2, E, etc.) mutations (E484K0), an entire sequence, viral proteins, etc.

 - _Analyte class_ (AnalyteClassID) - an analyze group can have difference classes of specific analyze parts.
 Alleles and mutations are examples of an analyze class.

 - _Analyte part_ (analytePart) - the name of that describes the uniquely describes the analyze within an analyzeClass.
 The gene region N1 is an analytePart within the class 'allele'.

+- _Analyte nomeclature_ (analyteNomeclature) - the name of the nomeclature for reporting the analyte part.
+Pangolin and Nexclade are two nomeclactures used to report vairiants.
+Variants is the only analyte class that uses the nomeclature attribute at this time.

 There are two attributes to describe how the analyte can be reported: aggregate and unit.
 Many analytes can be reported using different aggressions and units.
 Aggressions for a Covid-19 variant include: detection (true|false) and proportion (faction of total variants).
 Units for a Covid-19 N1 Cycle threshold (CT) measure include: mean, median, min, max, single measure, etc.